Blog

 Conclusion

 The majority of chronic lifestyle diseases stand a chance of being accompanied by impaired insulin signaling, a state known as insulin resistance.
-Many of these conditions serve as risk factors for insulin resistance, alongside stress, physical inactivity and unbalanced dietary habits.
-Consuming a nutrient-dense, plant-based diet consisting of balanced ratios of wholefoods goes a long way towards preventing the development of insulin resistance; as does regular exercise.
+Many of these conditions serve as risk factors for insulin resistance, alongside stress, physical inactivity, and unbalanced dietary habits.
+Consuming a nutrient-dense, plant-based diet consisting of balanced ratios of whole foods goes a long way toward preventing the development of insulin resistance; as does regular exercise.

 If you suspect you have problems with insulin signaling, then it’s best to see a doctor and get professional advice.